 Pictured Above: Master Han picking leaves in the canopy of a tea tree, Qianjiazhai region

-Every batch of tea from Master Han is very different from the harvests before.
+Every batch of tea from Master Han is unique.
 This is because, instead of trying to reproduce results through identical processing, Master Han tastes, smells and carefully evaluates each harvest he picks to determine what will bring out the most in the natural leaf.

 This unique black tea is lighter than Master Han’s last harvest, closer to a sheng pu’er in its perfumed florals, crisp vegetal aftertaste and bright body.
 Yet, it is definitively a black tea in its caramel, malt and chocolate notes.
 A tea like this challenges the hold fast lines between categories and in doing so, challenges our palates with new pairings.
 To find so much bright citrus in a chocolatey black tea is something that many strive for through blending.